Jakub-Espandr/Tiff2NPZUpscaler/README.md

 ## Sample Data

 Sample data is available in the `Test` folder.
-These data can be visualized using the Depth Image Viewer available in the Tools section of the [disaster-sim-coppeliasim repository](https://github.com/Jakub-Espandr/disaster-sim-coppeliasim).
+These data can be visualized using the Depth Image Viewer available in the Tools section of the [DisasterSimCoppeliaSim repository](https://github.com/Jakub-Espandr/DisasterSimCoppeliaSim).

 ## Notes